seapear/AffinityOnLinux/Guides/Rum/Guide.md

 > [!IMPORTANT]
 > We'll need to remove Wine Mono because it comes preinstalled, but will conflict with and bork our own .NET Framework installation.
-Credits to [foinf](https://github.com/foinf) for coming up with [discovering this](https://github.com/bottlesdevs/Bottles/issues/2887#issuecomment-2646118028)

 ```bash
 wine-ew-affinity wine uninstaller